bravenewdude/bravenewdude.github.com/_posts/2013-03-27-using-a-spline-basis-on-phoneme-data.md

 This is a simple exercise that looks at using splines to reduce a a model to a simpler basis in order to better classify phoneme data.
-The data and a description are available on the  \textit{Elements of Statistical Learning} [textbook's website](http://www-stat.stanford.edu/~tibs/ElemStatLearn/data.html).
+The data and a description are available on the  _Elements of Statistical Learning_ [textbook's website](http://www-stat.stanford.edu/~tibs/ElemStatLearn/data.html).
 It is further described in section 5.2.3 of the textbook.

 The data come from sound clips of people speaking a variety of phonemes: "aa," "ao," "dcl," "iy," and "sh."
 There are 256 features, corresponding to a digitized periodogram reading at equally spaced frequencies.